aptos-foundation/AIPs/aips/aip-40.md

 ### Response Format
 This section defines how to represent addresses in responses from APIs (such as those exposed by nodes and the indexer) and any other programming interface when using a hex representation.

-- Addresses MUST be formatted using the same rules as for [Display format](https://www.notion.so/Aptos-Address-Standard-44fcda44afb943188712339c818760ee?pvs=21).
+- Addresses MUST be formatted using the same rules as for [Display Format](#display-format).

 ### At Rest Format
 Some systems, such as the indexer processors when writing to storage, store addresses using a string representation.

-- Addresses SHOULD be formatted using the same rules as for [Display format](https://www.notion.so/Aptos-Address-Standard-44fcda44afb943188712339c818760ee?pvs=21).
+- Addresses SHOULD be formatted using the same rules as for [Display Format](#display-format).

 Note: Binary representation of addresses at rest is preferred.